2018 MLB All-Star Game: Predictions for Top Players on Starting AL, NL Rosters

 The edge is not just with the top players in both starting lineups.
 It appears to run the full length of the roster, including pitchers and reserves.

-Trout is almost universally conceded to be the best player in the game, and he is often compared with legendary Hall of Famer Mickey Mantle because of the impact he has due to his power, speed and overall ability in centerfield.
+Trout is almost universally conceded to be the best player in the game, and he is often compared with legendary Hall of Famer Mickey Mantle because of the impact he has due to his power, speed and overall ability in center field.

-The 26-year-old Trout has a slash line of .312/.455/.627 with 25 home runs and 50 RBI with the Los Angeles Angels, and he has already won two All-Star Game Most Valuable Player awards in his career.
+The 26-year-old Trout has a slash line of .312/.455/.627, with 25 home runs and 50 RBI with the Los Angeles Angels, and he has already won two All-Star Game Most Valuable Player Awards in his career.
 He appears to get pumped up for this game, and it would not be a surprise if he puts on another memorable show.

-"He's definitely the best player I've ever played with or seen live," said Angels shortstop Andrelton Simmons, per Maria Guardado of MLB.com.
+"He's definitely the best player I've ever played with or seen live," Angels shortstop Andrelton Simmons said, per Maria Guardado of MLB.com.
 "It's an honor playing next to him day in and day out, and no surprise he's always up there in the MVP votes and, of course, an All-Star."

 Martinez is the game's best slugger, and he has brought a surge of power to the Boston lineup.
-Martinez became a solid hitter in the Detroit Tigers lineup, and then became a star last year after he was acquired by the Arizona Diamondbacks prior to the trade deadline.
+Martinez became a solid hitter in the Detroit Tigers lineup, and then became a star last year after the Arizona Diamondbacks acquired him prior to the trade deadline.
 Martinez has mastered the concept of launch angle while using the entire field.

-He is just as as to hit a home run to right field as he is to pull one to left, and he has put together a .329/.392/.646 slash line, with 27 home runs and 74 RBIs.
+He is just as likely to hit a home run to right field as he is to pull one to left, and he has put together a .329/.392/.646 slash line, with 27 home runs and 74 RBIs.

 Martinez's teammate, Mookie Betts, may be Trout's biggest rival when it comes to all-around ability.
 Betts is starting in the All-Star Game for the third consecutive year, and he is having a tremendous year with a .343/.432/.673 with 22 homers, 44 RBI and 16 stolen bases.

-"It’s a blessing to go there and enjoy those couple of days," Betts said, per Peter Abraham of the Boston Globe.
-"It’s pretty exciting.
-It doesn’t get old.
-We don’t play this game very long in the grand scheme of things.
-Every year I can make it I definitely want to go."
+"It's a blessing to go there and enjoy those couple of days," Betts said, per Peter Abraham of the Boston Globe.
+"It's pretty exciting.
+It doesn't get old.
+We don't play this game very long in the grand scheme of things.
+Every year I can make it, I definitely want to go."

 Altuve is the reigning American League Most Valuable Player, and the Houston Astros' second baseman led Major League Baseball with more than 4.8 million votes.
 His .339/.406/.482 slash line indicates he is capable of taking over a game at any time.